Alignment

 5. Start your experiment.

-With a specimen that emits light strongly and uniformly over many hundreds of microns, it is relatively straightforward to perform this alignment manually after good operator training.
+With a specimen that emits light strongly and uniformly over hundreds of microns, performing this alignment manually after good operator training is relatively straightforward.
 Most, if not all, samples of interest for CL measurements exhibit significant spatial variation that makes this challenging or impossible even for expert users on many specimens.

 Schematic ray diagram